top of page

 What Pet Owners Need to Know

-As a pet owner, knowing the pet screening process will help you navigate it and increase your chances of being approved.
-First and foremost be prepared to provide information about your pet.
-This includes breed, size, age, temperament and any history of behavioral issues or health problems.
-Landlords will want to know if your pet is up to date on vaccinations and if it’s been spayed or neutered.
+As a pet owner, knowing how does pet screening work will help you navigate it and increase your chances of being approved.
+First and foremost, be prepared to provide information about your pet.
+This includes breed, size, age, temperament, and any history of behavioral issues or health problems.
+Landlords will want to know if your pet is up to date on vaccinations and if it's been spayed or neutered.

-Also be aware that landlords may require a pet deposit or pet rent.
-This is a common practice to cover any damages or extra wear and tear caused by pets.
+Also, be aware that landlords may require pet deposits or pet-related fees.
+This is a common practice to cover any property damage or extra wear and tear caused by pets.
+Understanding pet screening cost can help you budget accordingly.
+Make sure you create a pet addendum for your lease that outlines all the pet-related terms clearly, including deposits, restrictions, and expectations.

 Pet Screening Application